WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 tells the application that the kernel was not able to send any data on the socket immediately.

-When Wallaroo sends a data to a sink with the `writev(2)` system call, and the call fails with `EWOULDBLOCK` status, then we know that the sink is slow.
-We don't know why the receiving sink is slow, but we definitely know that Wallaroo is sending data faster than the TCP sink can read it.
+When Wallaroo sends data to a sink with the `writev(2)` system call, and the call fails with `EWOULDBLOCK` status, then we know that the sink is slow.
+We don't know why the receiving sink is slow.
+The `EWOULDBLOCK` status can be caused by other conditions, such as lack of buffer space in the sender's kernel.
+However,  we do know that
+Wallaroo is sending data faster than the TCP sink can read it and/or faster than the sender's OS can handle it.
 Wallaroo needs to spread this information to other parts of itself.
-A side-effect of dissemination process will create back-pressure.
+A side-effect of Wallaroo's dissemination process will create back-pressure.

 ### Wallaroo is a distributed system of actors in a single OS process

 Wallaroo is an application written in the Pony language.
-For a more in-depth overview, check out our article:
+For an in-depth overview, check out our article:
 [“Why We Used Pony to Write Wallaroo.”](https://blog.wallaroolabs.com/2017/10/why-we-used-pony-to-write-wallaroo/)

-Pony implements the Actor Model of concurrency, which means that a Pony program is a collection of independent actor objects that perform computations within their own private state.
+Pony implements the Actor Model of concurrency, which means that a Pony program is a collection of independent actor objects that perform computations upon their own private state.
+Actors communicate with other actors only using message passing.

 <a name="figure26"></a>
 ![Wallaroo word count example diagram](/images/post/back-pressure/wallaroo1-partial.png) Figure 26: Partial view of a Wallaroo application, with actors

-In our example, there is an actor called `TCPSink` that is responsible for writing data to a TCP socket to send to one of Wallaroo's data sinks.
+In our example, there is an actor called `TCPSink` that is responsible for writing data to a TCP socket that is connected a Wallaroo data sink.
 When that actor experiences an `EWOULDBLOCK` event when sending data, it is the only actor that is aware of the sink's speed problem.
 Pony does not allow global variables.
 We cannot simply use a global variable like we can (very naively!) in C,